 instant pot pork tenderloin on a wooden cutting board

-How to Cook from Frozen
+How To Cook from Frozen

 Although you can cook completely frozen pork in the pressure cooker, the spice rub won’t adhere to it.
 Allow the pork to thaw partially for a few hours in the refrigerator first before rubbing on the spices and searing.